ben-exa/fullstack-assessment/README.md

 - How you implement product requirements end to end (API and UI)
 - How you make tradeoffs when requirements are incomplete or ambiguous
 - How clearly you communicate decisions, assumptions, and limitations
+- How you leverage search engines and AI LLMs responsibly to accelerate understanding and implementation

 ## Product Context